edgar-treischl/CopyCat/README.md

 The package has a built-interface to get help from ChatGTP.
 To connect with ChatGTP, go to
 <a href="https://openai.com/" class="uri">openai</a>, create an account
-and generate API keys.
+and generate an API key.
 Next create an object called (`gtp_api`) for your API key or use the `keyring` package to save the key savely.

 ``` r
 #SET API Key as gtp_api